 All of these three external HDDs offer similar speed, similar connectivity and are all just as durable and good.
 So for this price range, just pick your favorite!

 The price jumps a bit, but still remains decent.
-But you’re pating for extra protection and safety, as this rugged model is drop, crush and rain resistant.
+But you’re paying for extra protection and safety, as this rugged model is drop, crush and rain resistant, meaning that it is perfect for all-terrain use or for taking with you if you travel a lot – even to more extreme places.

-And despite the rugged design (which isn’t its strong point, in my opinion), this external Hard drive remains small and highly portable.
+And despite the rugged design (which is actually its strong point in my opinion), this external Hard drive remains small and highly portable.

 It also has an USB-C port (with a traditional USB adapter included).
-This means that the transfer rates are faster than they are on the models recommended above.
+This means that the transfer rates are faster than they are on the models recommended above, going up to 5 Gb/second.
 So it does tick all the boxes!

 ADATA HD710 Pro